 5 North American Winter Olympics Host Cities That Are Worth a Visit

-The 2018 Winter Olympics kick off this weekend in South Korea with athletes from a record 92 countries expected to compete.
-Even if you aren’t among the 3,000 athletes vying for gold, you can make your own Olympic memories by visiting one of the five North American Winter Olympic host cities.
+The 2018 Winter Olympics are in South Korea with athletes from a record 92 countries.
+Even if you weren’t among the 3,000 athletes vying for gold, you can make your own Olympic memories by visiting one of the five North American Winter Olympic host cities.
 Relive your favorite moments from past Olympics or try your skills on the race tracks and ice rinks where records were set, lifelong dreams came true and immortality was achieved.

 Lake Placid, New York (1932 and 1980)

 The site of not one, but two Winter Games, Lake Placid’s most famous contribution to Olympic history is serving as the stage for the “Miracle on Ice.”
 The Soviet “Red Army” hockey team was heavily favored to secure a fifth consecutive title in the 1980 Games but lost to the underdog U.S. team.
 All Olympic venues are within 8 miles of Main Street and are maintained by the State of New York, so travelers can glide across the “miracle” ice rink, ski and shoot at the biathlon center and follow the trails down Whiteface Mountain, the East Coast’s greatest vertical drop, on one trip.